The Water Element in TCM: Strengthen Kidney Energy and Emotional Resilience

 Affirmation: “I am supported by life itself.
 I trust my inner flow and the wisdom of my path.”

-Reiki supports both humans and animals — helping release fear, restore trust, and strengthen the bond between them.
+Reiki supports both humans and animals by helping release fear, restore trust, and strengthen the bond between them.

 Adding Reiki Support for You and Your Pets